 The term "poly-JES" refers to the concurrent operation of multiple copies of JES2.
-MVS allows more than one JES2 subsystem to operate at a time, as long as one subsystem is designated as the primary subsystem and others are identified as secondary subsystems.
+MVS allows more than one JES2 subsystem to operate at a time, if one subsystem is designated as the primary subsystem and others are identified as secondary subsystems.
 Secondary JES2s can be useful in testing user modifications while the primary JES2 is being used for production.

-You might also find a secondary JES2 system to be useful when you need to test a new initialization data set, that is as an "init-deck checker" prior to running that data set on your production system.
+You might also find a secondary JES2 system to be useful when you need to test a new initialization data set, that is as an "init-deck checker" before running that data set on your production system.